aleksibovellan/wazuh-alerts-to-signal/README.md

 signal-cli -u +44XXXXXXXXXXX link -n "Wazuh Server"
 ```

 This command outputs a long URL starting with `tsdevice:/`.
-You can visualize that url into a QR code, in a web browser (https://www.qr-code-generator.com/), or in a terminal ASCII image using:
+You can visualize that url into a QR code, in a web browser (https://www.qr-code-generator.com/), or in a terminal as an ASCII image using:

 ```bash
 echo "YOUR_TSDEVICE_LINK" | qrencode -t ansiutf8
 ```

-Then, on your Signal mobile app: Settings > Linked Devices > + > Scan the QR code.
+Then, on your Signal mobile app, go to: Settings > Linked Devices > + > Scan the previous QR code.

-Once linked:
+Once linked successfully, check the result in Ubuntu:

 ```bash
 signal-cli listAccounts